SciDef: Datasets and Tools for Automated Definition Extraction from Scientific Literature with LLMs: Conclusion

 \section{Conclusion}

-We introduced \textit{SciDef} and \textit{DefExtra}/\textit{DefSim} datasets to benchmark definition extraction from the academic literature.
-Across 16 models, multi-step prompting and DSPy optimization improve extraction quality over one-step baselines.
-Although NLI-based similarity supports more reliable evaluation, selecting the \emph{relevant} definitions remains the key open challenge.
+We released two resources for scientific definition extraction: \textit{DefExtra}, a benchmark of human-extracted definitions from academic papers, and \textit{DefSim}, a human-labeled definition-similarity resource.
+To support reuse, we also released \textit{SciDef}, a reproducible LLM-based extraction and evaluation pipeline.
+Our validation experiments show that LLMs can recover many scientific definitions.
+They also show that DSPy-optimized prompting improves extraction quality and that an NLI-based metric provides a useful basis for semantic matching between predicted and human definitions.

+Beyond benchmarking, the resources support practical literature-analysis workflows.
+Researchers can use \textit{DefExtra} to compare new extractors, \textit{DefSim} to validate definition-matching metrics, and \textit{SciDef} to collect candidate definitions for downstream tasks such as literature reviews, taxonomy construction, ontology development, and domain mapping.
+The practical lesson is that current LLMs are useful as high-recall definition discovery tools but should not be treated as fully automatic definition selectors: models often retrieve many plausible candidates, making relevance-aware filtering and, in high-stakes settings, human validation a target for future work.

-\begin{acks} The authors thank Diana Sharafeeva, Martin Spirit, Fei Wu, Dr. Lingzhi Wang, and Luyang Lin.
-This work was supported by DAAD IFI, the JSPS KAKENHI Grants JP21H04907 and JP24H00732, by JST CREST Grants JPMJCR18A6 and JPMJCR20D3 including AIP challenge program, by JST AIP Acceleration Grant JPMJCR24U3, by JST K Program Grant JPMJKP24C2 Japan, and by Alexander von Humboldt Foundation. \end{acks}
+\begin{acks} This work was supported by JSPS KAKENHI JP24H00732, JST CREST Grants JPMJCR20D3 and JPMJCR2562, including the AIP challenge program, and JST K Program Grant JPMJKP24C2, Japan.
+It was also funded by the German Federal Ministry of Education and Research (BMBF) through the DAAD (German Academic Exchange Service), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) project number 565115197 (BARI), and by the Humboldt Foundation. \end{acks}